UPPMAX/programming_formalisms_intro/doc/intro.md

 @startuml
 start
 :Unit testing of individual subtasks;
+repeat
+  :Successive builds
-:Successive builds - adding subtasks to the program;
+  adding subtasks to the program;
+repeat while is (as many times as necessary)
 :Alpha release;
 :Beta release;
 :Finished program;